 Season and Mix

-Return to Stove: Add the skillet back to the heat.
+Rewarm: Return the skillet to the stove.

 Season the beef: Add garlic powder (1 teaspoon) and taco seasoning (1 pack) to the beef.
 Mix well season and coat the beef with the mix.